-Sites 1 and 2 are two annexed areas with Specific Plans in place and together represent 83 percent of the capacity analyzed and listed with this Site Inventory.
-These are also the areas where 86 percent of the capacity for lower-income households is anticipated.
+Sites 1 and 2 are two annexed areas with Specific Plans in place and together represent 85 percent of the capacity analyzed and listed in this Site Inventory.
+These areas comprise 90 percent of the capacity to meet the lower-income RHNA.
 An assortment of scattered uses remains on the parcels for these areas, including agricultural uses, single-family structures, and accessory structures.
-[Table C-4](#) details anticipated unit capacities for all recently annexed sites.
+[Table C-5](#) details anticipated unit capacities for all recently annexed sites.

-Reliance on nonvacant sites to accommodate more than 50 percent of the RHNAs for lower income households
+Reliance on nonvacant sites to accommodate more than 50 percent of the RHNA for lower income households